 “When I first received this book for a review I thought I would learn some neat facts for impressing people on trivia night.
 I was ready to learn, but I wasn’t ready to feel.
 Tides is poetry, prose, and practical science intertwined with incredible skill.” – BlogCritic

 “White makes gnarly subtleties lucid, and has a sense of humor when confronted

 with the technicalities of his subject.” – Michael Upchurch,the Oregonian

 During the day Saturday, from 1-3, White will teach a workshop on Research and Writing: A Balance.
 How much research is too much?
 Too little?
 Discussion topics include how to conduct interviews, travel, note-taking, recordings, the role of patience and luck, and how to organize and manage research materials while writing.
 This will be useful whether you write fiction, nonfiction, memoir.

 The workshop will be held at the Hoffman Center for the Arts and tuition is $40.
-Register at hoffmanblog.org.
+Register using the Add to Cart button below.

 Following White’s reading and Q&A in the evening, we’ll have our popular Open Mic where up to nine local or visiting writers will read 5 minutes of their original work.
 The suggested (not required) theme for the evening’s Open Mic is “Not Your Usual Ocean Story.“

 NOTE: Admission for the evening reading is $7.
-This event might well sell out so come early.
-Doors open at 630
+This event may well sell out, so come early.
+Doors open at 6:30.

-The Manzanita Writers’ Series is a program of the Hoffman Center for the Arts and will be held at the Hoffman Center (across from Manzanita Library at 594 Laneda Avenue.)
+The Manzanita Writers’ Series is a program of the Hoffman Center for the Arts.
 For more information contact Kathie Hightower ~ firstname.lastname@example.org